Best Free Personality Tests You Can Take Right Now (2026)

 8. VIA Character Strengths Survey

-Scientific Validity: โ โ โ โ โ
+Research footing: โ โ โ โ โ

 Grounded in Martin Seligman's positive psychology research, the VIA survey identifies your top character strengths from a list of 24 universal strengths organized into six virtue categories.
-It is free, scientifically validated, and focuses on what is right with you rather than what is wrong.
+It is free, research-based, and focuses on what is right with you rather than what is wrong.
 Research shows that using your signature strengths in new ways increases happiness and decreases depression.

 Best for: Anyone wanting to discover and actively use their character strengths.